MarkusMas/meta-shelly-gen2/tutorial/shelly-plus-2pm_switch_v1_tutorial.md

 ```
 </details>

-The template is the actual code of the driver that is used during the operation of the device.
+The "template" is the actual code of the driver that is used during the operation of the device.
 It also contains the name and id of the device.

-In the beginning some variables are set:
+In the beginning we need to set the name and id of the driver respectivly the device instance (this driver can be used with multiple devices simultaniously):
 - dynamicname: This is the name that will be displayed in the registration process (list of compatible devices).
 For that the $RESULT (previously $MyDevices) is evaluated.
 Using "DYNAMIK_INST_START" as a prefix in a value is telling meta to look at the $Result of the registration process for that.
 - dynamicid: This is the id of the device, which helps meta to distinguish between different devices.
+We are using the IP adress here.

 #### variables (Lines 51-60)
 <details>